firecomm/firecomm-documentation/API_Reference/Stub_Server_Stream.md

 | Name     | Type     | Parameter | Description                                   |
 |----------|----------|-----------|-----------------------------------------------|
 | callback(error) | Function | error     | Peer's thrown `error` is passed into callback |
-returns `Stub Client-Stream` to chain Methods
+returns `Stub Server-Stream Request` to chain Methods

 ### `.on(event, callback)`
 Listener for `'data'`, `error`, `'metadata'`, or `'status'` event from peer.